MohammedShaad99/QuantumComputing/README.md.txt

 output quantum registers |A⟩ and |B⟩ are, depending on the properties of F and |x⟩.
 Clearly justify your answer.
 2. Explain how you could, if possible, determine the operation of the gate F from this circuit (you can execute the circuit as many times as you wish).
-Furthermore, discuss what this means for the difference between quantum computing and a classical computing paradigm of your choice (working with bits instead of qubits).
+Furthermore, discuss what this means for the difference between quantum computing and a classical computing paradigm of your choice (working with bits instead of qubits).